M. Vijin

 M. Vijin is an Indian politician from Kerala state.
 He has been serving as the MLA of Kalliaseri Constituency since May 2021.
-He is the state vice president of the Democratic Youth Federation of India (DYFI), Kerala unit.
+He is the state Secretary of the Democratic Youth Federation of India (DYFI), Kerala unit.
 He was the former All India Joint Secretary of Students' Federation of India.

 Life

 M Vijin was born to Bhaskaran and Vasantha on 1 May 1989.
 He is a resident of Edat in Payyanur.
 He completed his schooling from Govt.
 Boys School in Payyanur and Government Higher Secondary School, Mathamangalam.
 He completed his graduation in Physics from Payyanur College and Masters in Philosophy from Sree Sankaracharya University of Sanskrit, Payyannur Regional Centre.
 He married Aswathy Sai Raj, a faculty at St. Joseph College, Pilathara in September 2018.